gerryguy311/Free_CyberSecurity_Professional_Development_Resources/README.md

 * **The Diana Initiative Virtual Conference** - Aug 21-22, 2020 - A conference focused on Women, Diversity, and Inclusion in Information Security that embraces all genders, sexualities, and skill levels.
 The Diana Initiative features multiple speaker tracks, fully expanded villages with hands-on workshops, and a women-led Capture the Flag event. https://www.eventbrite.com/e/the-diana-initiative-2020-tickets-112263061840

+* **DataConnectors** 8/6, 8/19, 9/17, 9/24, 9/30, 10/8, 10/15, 10/22, 10/29, 11/5, 11/11, 11/18, 12/10 - Multiple event Virtual Cybercommunity con.
+Data Connectors has invested in a fully immersive virtual event platform, which provides every facet of our in-person conferences that can be facilitated online: Real-time speaking sessions, live keynotes and presenter Q&A Panel, Moderated CISO Panel, Solutions Showcase with interactive Virtual Exhibit Booths https://www.dataconnectors.com/attend/

+### September
 * **JUNC 2020** 9/29/2020-10/1/2020 - Not entirely a security conference, but there are sub-sections for securing Apple devices.
 Apple IT administrators from around the world have rallied at the Jamf Nation User Conference (JNUC) for community presentations, deep-dive education sessions and expert product insights.  https://www.jamf.com/events/jamf-nation-user-conference/2020/faq/

 * **DataConnectors** 8/6, 8/19, 9/17, 9/24, 9/30, 10/8, 10/15, 10/22, 10/29, 11/5, 11/11, 11/18, 12/10 - Multiple event Virtual Cybercommunity con.
 Data Connectors has invested in a fully immersive virtual event platform, which provides every facet of our in-person conferences that can be facilitated online: Real-time speaking sessions, live keynotes and presenter Q&A Panel, Moderated CISO Panel, Solutions Showcase with interactive Virtual Exhibit Booths https://www.dataconnectors.com/attend/

+### October
 * **Cybercraft Security Summit** Oct 1-2 CyberCraft is committed to connecting and enhancing the Cybersecurity and Anti-Fraud communities.
 After all, it’s all about fighting against the bad guys whether they are stealing data, money or both. https://cybercraftsummit.com/

 * **ShellCon** Oct 9-10 ShellCon is an information security conference that is held annually in the beautiful beach cities of Los Angeles.
 Our conference is a growing event that creates an atmosphere of open communication, collaboration, and connection.
 We value community, technical knowledge, and getting your hands dirty.
 Presentations and events at the con will have a focus on practicality and real-world applications.
 We want you to walk away from ShellCon with an itch to try what you just learned and the knowledge to do so. https://shellcon.io/

+### November
 * **AWS RE:Invent** NOV.
 30 – DEC.
 18, 2020 - AWS Major conference.
 Will cover more then security, but worth being on the list. https://reinvent.awsevents.com/

+### Archived/Replay
 * **SUMMERCON 2020** -Archived- Summercon is one of the oldest hacker conventions, and the longest running such conference in America.
 It helped set a precedent for more modern "cons" such as H.O.P.E. and DEF CON, although it has remained smaller and more personal.  https://youtu.be/uVbrxMTrp0k